EPA Halves Staff Attending Environmental Conference In Alaska

 The change has created awkward scenes at the conference, particularly at events meant to highlight the EPA's role in Alaska, a state known for both its pristine ecosystems and its oil production.

-More than a thousand people attend the multi-day event in downtown Anchorage each year, and the EPA is normally a major partner.
+More than a thousand people attend the multiday event in downtown Anchorage each year, and the EPA is normally a major partner.
 This year, agency officials were scheduled to take part in about 30 sessions on everything from drinking water and sanitation in rural Alaska to climate change adaptation.

 In an emailed statement, EPA transition official Doug Ericksen says the decision to cut back is an effort to limit excessive travel costs.
-He says a review last week found that EPA spent $44 million sending employees to 25 outside conferences in 2016.
+He says a review last week found that EPA spent $44 million on travel last year, including sending employees to 25 outside conferences.
 When officials learned that 34 employees were slated to attend the Alaska event, they slashed the number to 17.

 "This is one small example of how EPA will be working cooperatively with our staff and our outside partners to be better stewards of the American people's money," Ericksen said.

-Some EPA staff whose plans to attend the conference were revoked would have come from Seattle, Wash., or Washington, D.C.
-But Eilo said others are based just blocks away from the downtown Anchorage site.
+Some EPA staff whose plans to attend the conference were revoked would have come from Seattle or Washington, D.C. — but Eilo said others are based just blocks away from the downtown Anchorage site.

 Eilo himself was an EPA enforcement officer when he founded the Alaska conference two decades ago.
 He says this is the first time he can recall this happening.
 While he understands the impulse to review travel spending, he says the cutbacks also raise a red flag.